Windows Local Password Hash Processing Examples

 ```

-## MIMIKATZ DPAPI
+## DPAPI Credential Recovery

-https://github.com/gentilkiwi/mimikatz/wiki/module---dpapi
+- [https://github.com/gentilkiwi/mimikatz/wiki/module---dpapi](https://github.com/gentilkiwi/mimikatz/wiki/module---dpapi)

-https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-userdpapi-abuse/
+- [https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-userdpapi-abuse/](https://www.harmj0y.net/blog/redteaming/operational-guidance-for-offensive-userdpapi-abuse/)

-https://github.com/dfirfpi/dpapilab
+- [https://github.com/dfirfpi/dpapilab](https://github.com/dfirfpi/dpapilab)

 [https://github.com/eladshamir/Internal-Monologue](https://github.com/eladshamir/Internal-Monologue)